Review

 • Teen boy, jazz technique class: Capezio E-Series Jazz Oxford from the men's jazz collection (~$37).
 Oxford lace-up.
 Only buy if the teacher has specified a jazz oxford.

-• Teen boy or adult man, character/musical theatre: Capezio Jr. Footlight children's character oxford ($51, youth sizes) or K360 Character Oxford (adult men's, appears on the men's tap page).
-Both are low-heel lace-up oxfords.
+• Teen boy or adult man, character/musical theatre: Capezio Jr. Footlight children's character shoe ($51, a buckle-strap, not an oxford) or the lace-up K360 Character Oxford (adult men's, appears on the men's tap page).
+Confirm the closure the program wants; younger boys usually wear the strap Jr. Footlight in black, older boys in men's sizes step up to the K360.

 • Adult male dancer starting class: use the men's collections for all styles.
 Men's sizing runs differently from women's.
 Start with the brand's men's size chart, not a women's adjustment formula.